deroki/NewGame/readme.md

 # Capstone Project Udacity C++ Nanodegree

-Based in the Udacity Snake Game code but code from zero, I implemented a pseudogame where you can move a character and see how the the effects of time and distance to people in a room can change the viral load so you could get Ill.
+Based in the Udacity Snake Game code but coded from zero, I implemented a pseudogame where you can move a character and see how the the effects of time and distance to a person in a room can change the viral load in its body.

 This is an easy way to see how health recommendation could be visualized so a person could be aware of the importance of follow them.